Diethood » Recipes » Appetizers » Healthy Appetizer Recipes » Baked Garlic Parmesan Zucchini Chips

 • In a separate bowl, combine panko crumbs, Parmesan cheese, oregano, and garlic powder.

-• Dip slices of zucchini in cheese mixture and coat on both sides, pressing on the coating to stick.
+• Dip slices of zucchini in the cheese mixture and coat on both sides, pressing on the coating to stick.

 • Remove from oven.